Partnership marks World Cancer Day

-Today, in events taking place around the world, cancer patients, survivors, caregivers, advocates, clinicians and others are celebrating World Cancer Day alongside the Canadian Partnership Against Cancer (the Partnership) and the Union for International Cancer Control (UICC) by shining a light on the unprecedented efforts of healthcare professionals and cancer organizations to sustain care and introduce innovations in the wake of a pandemic that has changed the face of health care.
+Today, in events taking place around the world, cancer patients, survivors, caregivers, advocates, clinicians and others are marking World Cancer Day alongside the Canadian Partnership Against Cancer (CPAC) and the Union for International Cancer Control (UICC) by highlighting the need for equitable access to life-saving cancer treatment and quality care for everyone, regardless of where they live, who they are, where they come from, what they do or who they love.

 World Cancer Day takes place every year on February 4 and is a key international awareness day that unites the world in the fight against cancer.
-Coordinated by UICC, World Cancer Day 2021 is taking place under the tagline “I Am and I Will” and celebrates the power of individual action to reduce the global burden of cancer.
-World Cancer Day is a chance to reflect on what you can do, pledge your support, and take action against cancer.
+Coordinated by UICC, World Cancer Day 2022 is taking place under the theme “Close the Care Gap” and focuses on understanding and recognizing the inequities in cancer care around the globe.
+World Cancer Day is a chance to learn with an open mind, challenge assumptions and take action to stand up for a world less burdened by cancer.

-This year, UICC is placing a special focus on the global commitment to eliminate cervical cancer.
+This year, UICC is again spotlighting the global commitment to eliminate cervical cancer and address the disparities in rates of cervical cancer incidence and mortality.
 In Canada, the Partnership and partners across the country are using the Action Plan for the Elimination of Cervical Cancer in Canada 2020-2030 to drive forward priorities that will achieve the elimination of cervical cancer in Canada by 2040.
-UICC asked world leaders to answer children’s questions about cervical cancer elimination.
-Watch Cynthia Morton, CEO of the Partnership respond to “Why are people unfairly affected by cervical cancer?” and “Why does cervical cancer elimination matter to you?”.

 - CN Tower, Toronto, Ontario